-The command %module indicates that this command should only be available through the CLI when the router configuration has required that the named module has been started.
+The command %module indicates that this operational command should only be available through the CLI when the router configuration has required that the named module has been started.
+If the %module command is missing, then this operational command is always enabled.